 - Frequency/timing.
 To find out how frequently you should send push notifications, A/B test a couple of variables (daily vs. weekly) and monitor your “unsubscribe” rates.
 You can also use metrics related to click-through and open rates to test what time of day your users are more likely to engage with a push notification.

 - Delivery method.
 Open rate, click-through rate, bounce rate and conversion rate are all metrics that indicate whether or not your push notifications are successfully engaging your users.
 Use this data to determine which delivery method your users respond to most.
 For example, do full-screen pop-ups engage more desktop users than slide-ins?
+Do text messages have a higher clickthrough rate than pop-ups?

 A/B testing is helpful only if you have the right tools to measure success.
 Try using Intercom’s A/B testing capabilities to experiment with your push notifications.
 You may not be able to get it right the first time, but don’t be discouraged.
 Just keep testing!